 Tag: Santa Ana

-My name is Amanda Miller, I’m 28, and I spent a week in San José, Costa Rica.
+My name is Lauren Campbell, I’m 55, and I spent a week in San José, Costa Rica.
 I booked a City‑Center Airbnb Apartment in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Galeria Namu, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Municipal Crafts Market, which layered history and context onto the streets I was walking.
-By sunset I reached Ate dinner at PF Changs in Avenida Escazu, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Restaurant Grano de Oro, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Museo del Jade in San Jose, which layered history and context onto the streets I was walking.
+By sunset I reached Barrio Escalante Restaurants, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.